Akka maintains and verifies backwards binary compatibility across versions of modules.

-- any versions of experimental modules – read The meaning of "experimental" for details
+- any versions of may change modules – read Modules marked “May Change” for details

 - a few notable exclusions explained below

-Specific examples (please read Change in versioning scheme, stronger compatibility since 2.4 to understand the difference in “before 2.4 era” and “after 2.4 era”):
+Specific examples (please read Change in versioning scheme to understand the difference in “before 2.4 era” and “after 2.4 era”):

 Some modules are excluded from the binary compatibility guarantees, such as: